92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-06-12-mail-without-printer.md

 ---
-title: "The Ultimate Guide: How to Mail a Document When You Don't Have a Printer"
+title: 'The Ultimate Guide: How to Mail a Document When You Don''t Have a Printer'
-date: 2025-06-12
+date: 2025-06-12T00:00:00.000Z
+description: >-
-description: "Smart alternatives to printing, stamping, and waiting in line at the post office."
+  Smart alternatives to printing, stamping, and waiting in line at the post office.
-authors: ["Postmarkr Team"]
+authors:
-tags: ["no printer", "digital mail", "remote work", "virtual print room"]
+  - Postmarkr Team
+tags:
+  - no printer
+  - digital mail
+  - remote work
+  - virtual print room
+image:
+  url: /banner-images/2025-06-12-mail-without-printer.webp
+  alt: >-
+    The Ultimate Guide: How to Mail a Document When You Don't Have a Printer - no printer, digital mail, remote work
 ---

 ## Introduction